 The problem with speeding through everything…

-Additionally, I feel too concerned about efficiently cooking dinner, and not concerned enough about enjoying time with my family.
+Additionally, I felt too concerned about efficiently cooking dinner, and not concerned enough about enjoying time with my family.

 None of these complaints even take into account the mental and physical effects of living too fast.

 So, what is a slow living lifestyle?

 Slow living is an approach to life that emphasizes enjoying a higher quality of life by slowing down everyday activities.
 Wikipedia has a pretty legit definition…